 to avoid hand-writing code that Fossil can generate for you.

-footer.txt files of a skin are merely the HTML text
+footer.txt control files of a skin are the HTML text

-of the header and footer, except that before being prepended and appended to
+of the Contnet Header and Content Footer, except that before being inserted

-the content, their text content is run through a
+into the output stream, the text is run through a

 TH1 interpreter that might adjust the text as follows: